hargroa2/AlgorithmStudy/JavaScriptCardio/studyguide.md

 ### 13. trim()

 - Removes whitespace from both ends of a string
+- Has no parameters.
+Does not change the original string

 ```
 const message = "    JAVASCRIPT IS FUN     ";